Schools in Orlando, FL, with Digital Media Degrees

 Master of Arts in Digital Media

 This program emphasizes visual language and interactive media.
 Admission requirements include a bachelor's degree in any field, GRE scores, a portfolio and an essay.
 In the program, students can learn advanced techniques while honing their technical abilities.
-Each individual works under the supervision of a faculty member and assist him or her with research and creative endeavors.
 The program consists of 36 credits, and students can choose either a thesis or non-thesis option.
 Some of the classes offered include media design, visual language principles, transmedia story development and applied interactive story.

 Valencia College's east campus houses the Arts and Entertainment Division where the digital media technology programs are found.
 The digital media program includes one full-time faculty member, two adjunct faculty members and one senior instructional assistant.